Grisy-98/belly-button-challenge/README.md

 The dataset reveals that a small handful of microbial species, which are refered to as operational taxonomic units (OTU) in the study, were present in more than 70% of people.
 The rest were relatively rare.

 ### Link to the Dashboard
-Copy and paste this link to get access to the Belly Button Biodiversity Dashboard so you can explore the dataset with the interactive charts.
+Click on the following link to get access to the Belly Button Biodiversity Dashboard so you can explore the dataset with the interactive charts.
+If you cannot click on the link, try to copy and paste the link.

 https://rawcdn.githack.com/Grisy-98/belly-button-challenge/6b59cc17330c02caa16d27b3f3b74934ab370fe6/index.html

+To create this link, I copied and pasted the